cwbit/cakephp-bootstrap-suite/readme.md

 	#Let's get our ListGroup object
 	#this call won't work if you copy/paste this example, you'll need
 	#to set up $view and $settings first
+	#this is more to show you what Cake is normally passing your Helper
 	$listGroup = new ListEntityCollection($View, $settings);

 	#Now let's add some list items (like we saw earlier)